ShopBonsai/guidelines/README.md

 - keys, tokens or credentials

 > All sensitive information will be stored & available internally for all employees at Bonsai.

-## Pro tips

-- Do not reinvent the wheel.
-Use all tools & libraries available if they provide the same functionalities.
-  Make sure these are well-maintained and don't provide extra unneeded overhead.
-- Look for already existing functions within codebase before writing it yourself.

 ## Formatting